Arc weighted acyclic orientations and variations of degeneracy of graphs: Introduction

-The $k$-truncated-degree-choosable problem was first considered by Richtor \cite{Hutchinson}.
+The $k$-truncated-degree-choosability of planar graphs was first considered by Richter \cite{Hutchinson}.
 He asked whether every 3-connected planar graph is $6$-truncated-degree-choosable.
 Motivated by this question, Hutchinson \cite{Hutchinson} studied $k$-truncated-degree-choosability of outerplanar graphs.
 She proved that 2-connected maximal outerplanar graphs other than $K_3$ are $5$-truncated-degree-choosable, and that 2-connected bipartite outerplanar graphs are $4$-truncated-degree-choosable.
 DP-$k$-truncated-degree-colouring of outerplanar graphs was studied by Dai et al. in \cite{DHLM2023}.
 It was proved in \cite{DHLM2023} that 2-connected outerplanar graphs other than cycles are DP-$5$-truncated-degree-colourable, and there are 2-connected bipartite outerplanar graphs that are not DP-$4$-truncated-degree-colourable.
+This result is further generalized in \cite{LWZZ}, where it is proved that 2-connected $K_{2,4}$-minor free graphs are DP-$5$-truncated-degree-colourable.
 The $k$-truncated-degree-choosability of general graphs were studied in \cite{CPTV}, where some special families of graphs are shown to be $k$-truncated-degree-choosable.

-Richtor's question remained open, and it was unknown whether there is a constant $k$ such that every non-complete 3-connected planar graph is $k$-truncated-degree-choosable.
+Richter's question remained open and it was unknown whether there is a constant $k$ such that every non-complete 3-connected planar graph is $k$-truncated-degree-choosable.

+This paper first discusses alternate definitions of $ST^{(2)}$-$f$-degenerate and its relation with various colouring parameters.
+In particular, we shall prove that if $G$ is $ST^{(2)}$-$f$-degenerate, then $G$ is $f$-AT and $f$-DP-paintable.

+It was proved in \cite{HWWZZ} that planar graphs of girth at least 5 are $ST^{(4)}$-3-degenerate.
+As $ST^{(4)}$-$d$-degenerate implies $ST^{(2)}$-$d$-degenerate, planar graphs of girth at least 5 are 3-AT, which strengthens the classical result of Thomassen that planar graphs of girth at least 5 are 3-choosable \cite{Thomassen}.
+It was also claimed in \cite{HWWZZ} that locally planar graphs are $ST^{(4)}$-5-degenerate, which implies that locally planar graphs are 5-AT.
+However the proof uses the result in \cite{Bernshteyn2021a} that planar graphs are $ST^{(4)}$-5-degenerate.
+The proof in \cite{Bernshteyn2021a} has a gap, and hence the above claimed result is problematic.
+In this paper, we prove that planar graphs are $ST^{(2)}$-5-degenerate.
+Together with the arguments in \cite{HWWZZ}, we conclude that locally planar graphs are $ST^{(2)}$-5-degenerate.
+Hence we still conclude that locally planar graphs are 5-AT, which strengthens a result of DeVos, Kawarabayashi and Mohar that locally planar graphs are 5-choosable \cite{DKM2008}.

+Next we focus on $k$-truncated-degree-choosable graphs and $ST^{(2)}$-$k$-truncated-degree-degenerate graphs.
+We construct a 3-connected non-complete planar graph which is not $7$-truncated-degree-choosable.
+This answers Richter's question in negative (even if $6$ is replaced by $7$).
+Then we show that every 3-connected non-complete planar graph is $ST^{(2)}$-$16$-truncated-degree-degenerate (and hence DP-$16$-truncated-degree-paintable, and $16$-truncated-degree-AT).